HaxeFlixel/flixel-docs/documentation/04_tutorials/13-part-xii-multiple-platforms.html.md

 		<p>This will give your app a package name to be used on the Android Device - it's best to be as unique as possible.</p>
 	</li>
 	<li>
 		<p>Next, we need to change our assets around a little bit.
-Right now, we have &lt;assets path="assets" /&gt; which just says "load all the assets!".
+Right now, we have <code>&lt;assets path="assets" /&gt;</code> which just says "load all the assets!".
 We want to filter them out a little bit and only load the ones that we actually NEED.
 While we're here, we need to make a new version of our music.
 We need both an mp3 and an ogg version of our music - Flash only allows for mp3 files, however, it is the only platform that can use mp3s (you can read more the reasons why <a href="http://www.openfl.org/blog/2013/09/18/to-mp3-or-not-to-mp3/">here</a>) - besides, ogg is generally a better format to use.
 You can find free tools on the internet, such as <a href="http://audacity.sourceforge.net/">Audacity</a> to convert your audio file formats if you're not sure how to do that.</p>
 		<p>Once you have both versions of your music stored in assets/music, replace your assets tag with:</p>
-		<p><pre><code class="xml">&lt;assets path="assets/data" include="*.oel" />
+		<p><pre><code class="xml">&lt;assets path="assets/data" include="&#42;.oel" />
-&lt;assets path="assets/images" include="*.png" /&gt;
+&lt;assets path="assets/images" include="&#42;.png" /&gt;
-&lt;assets path="assets/sounds" include="*.wav" /&gt;
+&lt;assets path="assets/sounds" include="&#42;.wav" /&gt;
-&lt;assets path="assets/music" include="*.mp3" if="flash" /&gt;
+&lt;assets path="assets/music" include="&#42;.mp3" if="flash" /&gt;
-&lt;assets path="assets/music" include="*.ogg" unless="flash" /&gt;</code></pre></p>
+&lt;assets path="assets/music" include="&#42;.ogg" unless="flash" /&gt;</code></pre></p>
 		<p>This will simply load the assets from each of our specified folders, grabbing only the files that match the wildcards we've specified.
 For the music, we load mp3 files if we're building for flash, and ogg if we're building for anything else.</p>
 	</li>
 	<li>